bergercookie/syncall/implement-a-new-synchronization.md

-There has been major refactoring in this software to make it more generic and extendable and should hopefully be straightforward to support a new synchronization between two arbitrary services using `taskwarrior-syncall`.
+There has been major refactoring in this software to make it more generic and extendable and should hopefully be straightforward to support a new synchronization between two arbitrary services using `syncall`.
 If in doubt, have a look at an existing synchronization (e.g., `Taskwarrior`  <->
 `Google Keep`) and mimic the way things are done there.
 That being said, you should be comfortable with python before attempting to do so.